xinwenfu/VChat_LTER/README.md

 	* `.`: This is the current directory we are in, we can specify a path to share a specific directory.

-With the second stage prepped and exposed on our network, we can preform the final exploitation.
+With the second stage prepped and exposed on our network, we can perform the final exploitation.
 1. Start a local [netcat](https://linux.die.net/man/1/nc) listener on our Kali machine for port 8080.

 	```